Ruby on Rust

 $ bundle gem --ext=rust my_gem_name

 This will create a new gem in the my_gem_name directory.
 Firstly, open up my_gem_name.gemspec in your text editor and make sure you update all fields that contain TODO.
-Inside the directly, you should now have a fully working Rust gem.
+Inside the directory, you should now have a fully working Rust gem.

 💡 Tip: Join the Slack channel to ask questions and get help from the community!